j5at/jsbin/README.markdown

 This fork adds script and html insertion for quickly creating tests of AddThis social plugins.

+## How To Use It!

+Clone the repo into a convenient location on your computer.
+For OS X: from the command line, run installservice.sh, located inside of the service directory.
+Edit the file /usr/local/etc/jsbin.config.local.json to change url.host parameter to the shared computer name of your development box (so you can share jsbin 'pages' with your team).
+Locate this from Apple Menu > System Preferences ... then Sharing preference pane.

+Once installed, navigate to the hostname set in the config file, then use as normally use JSBin.
+Additional dropdowns for AT Loaders, AT Blocks, and AT Layers are available for your developing pleasure.

+Request write privileges to this repo so that you can easily add your own items to the AT menus.

 # JS Bin

 JS Bin is an open source collaborative web development debugging tool.